USC band

 No. Only one progressive master’s degree is allowed.

 If a student wishes to switch to the regular master’s program, they must go through the formal steps necessary for admission to that program.
-This means they will need to take the GRE and submit the graduate application, along with all the required supplementary information and documents.
+This means they may need to take the GRE and submit the graduate application, along with all the required supplementary information and documents.

 Progressive degree students must complete their undergraduate degree and master’s degree within six years (12 terms).
 The time limit begins with the term in which the student completed their first college-level course (transfer* or USC) after high school graduation.
 Petitions to extend the time limit should be sent to Assistant Vice Provost for Undergraduate Programs Dr. David Glasgow.
 Degree Progress will enter approved time extensions on the STARS report.